ZaMaZaN4iK/llvm-project-clang-format/llvm/docs/TableGen/LangIntro.rst

     the operand of the paste.

 ``!cast<type>(a)``
-    If 'a' is a string, a record of type *type* obtained by looking up the string 'a' in the list of all records defined by the time that all template arguments in 'a' are fully resolved.
+    A symbol of type *type* obtained by looking up the string 'a' in the symbol table.
+If the type of 'a' does not match *type*, TableGen aborts with an error. !cast<string> is a special case in that the argument must be an object defined by a 'def' construct.

-    For example, if !cast<type>(a) appears in a multiclass definition, or in a class instantiated inside of a multiclass definition, and 'a' does not reference any template arguments of the multiclass, then a record of name 'a' must be instantiated earlier in the source file.
-If 'a' does reference a template argument, then the lookup is delayed until defm statements instantiating the multiclass (or later, if the defm occurs in another multiclass and template arguments of the inner multiclass that are referenced by 'a' are substituted by values that themselves contain references to template arguments of the outer multiclass).

-    If the type of 'a' does not match *type*, TableGen aborts with an error.

-    Otherwise, perform a normal type cast e.g. between an int and a bit, or between record types.
-This allows casting a record to a subclass, though if the types do not match, constant folding will be inhibited. !cast<string>
-    is a special case in that the argument can be an int or a record.
-In the latter case, the record's name is returned.

-``!isa<type>(a)``
-    Returns an integer: 1 if 'a' is dynamically of the given type, 0 otherwise.

 ``!subst(a, b, c)``
     If 'a' and 'b' are of string type or are symbol references, substitute 'b' for 'a' in 'c.'
 This operation is analogous to $(subst) in GNU make.

 ``!foreach(a, b, c)``
-    For each member of dag or list 'b' apply operator 'c'. 'a' is the name of a variable that will be substituted by members of 'b' in 'c'.
+    For each member of dag or list 'b' apply operator 'c.'  'a' is a dummy variable that should be declared as a member variable of an instantiated class.
 This operation is analogous to $(foreach) in GNU make.

-``!foldl(start, lst, a, b, expr)``
-    Perform a left-fold over 'lst' with the given starting value. 'a' and 'b' are variable names which will be substituted in 'expr'.
-If you think of expr as a function f(a,b), the fold will compute 'f(...f(f(start, lst[0]), lst[1]), ...), lst[n-1])' for a list of length n.
-    As usual, 'a' will be of the type of 'start', and 'b' will be of the type of elements of 'lst'.
-These types need not be the same, but 'expr' must be of the same type as 'start'.

 ``!head(a)``
     The first element of list 'a.'